armory/docs/content/en/docs/armory-agent/_index.md

 - Run as a Spinnaker service
 - Run in target clusters
-- Run next to traditional Spinnaker Kubernetes accounts.
+- Run next to traditional Spinnaker Kubernetes accounts